Advanced search

 Concomitant use of tricyclic antidepressants may increase the risk of cardiovascular adverse events.

-Because of a possible increase in blood pressure, special caution is advised if Amfexa 5 mg Tablets is administered to patients being treated with vasopressors (see also sections on cardiovascular and cerebrovascular conditions in section 4.4).
+Because of a possible increase in blood pressure, special caution is advised if Amfexa Tablets is administered to patients being treated with vasopressors (see also sections on cardiovascular and cerebrovascular conditions in section 4.4).

 Dexamfetamine may enhance the adrenergic effect of noradrenaline.